Svenja Voigt

-Svenja Voigt (born 29 March 2004) is a German ice hockey player and member of the German national team, currently playing in the North American Junior Women's Hockey League (JWHL) with the Stanstead College Spartans.
-She represented Germany at the 2021 IIHF Women's World Championship.
+Svenja Voigt (born 29 March 2004) is a German ice hockey player and member of the German national team, currently playing in the NCAA Division I with the St. Cloud State Huskies women's ice hockey program.

+She represented Germany at the IIHF Women's World Championship in 2021 and 2023.

 Playing career

 Voigt started playing ice hockey at age 7 with the youth department of the Kölner Eishockey-Club (KEC) in her home city of Cologne (Köln), Germany.
 She played with KEC teams throughout her childhood and made a one-game appearance with the secondary team of the Kölner EC Frauen in the Frauen 2.
 Liga Nord during the 2017–18 season.
 In addition to playing at elite club level, Voigt was also chosen to the Germany Selects under-14 teams for the World Selects Invitational U14 tournaments in 2016 and 2017, and the Germany Selects U18 team for the World Selects Invitational U18 tournament in 2019.

 In the fall of 2019, Voigt began attending Stanstead College, an independent day and boarding school in Stanstead, Quebec, Canada, known for its varsity ice hockey program.
 She immediately began playing with the Stanstead Spartans girls' varsity ice hockey program in the North American Prep Hockey Association (NAPHA).
 In her first season at Stanstead College, the team won the NAPHA championship.

 Due to the COVID-19 pandemic, the Stanstead College ice hockey teams did not to participate in the 2020–21 season.
-Voigt played the 2021–22 season with the Spartans in the NAPHA and JWHL.
+Voigt played the 2021–22 season with the Spartans in the NAPHA and Junior Women's Hockey League (JWHL).